dilanalpergin/dilanalpergin.github.io/_pages/cv.md

   * Ernst & Young (EY)
   * Duties included: Simulated the audit process of corporate tax returns by running tax models.
 Participated in and contributed to tax legislation training

-* Summer 2015: Internship
-  * Ernst & Young (EY)
-  * Duties included: Simulated the audit process of corporate tax returns by running tax models.
-Participated in and contributed to tax legislation training

 * Summer 2014: Internship
   * Ministry for EU Affairs
   * Duties included: Contributed to Economic and Financial Policies Directorate of the Ministry for EU Affairs.
 Participated in evaluation process of multiple programs financed by IPA Funds.
 Created methods for aligning Turkish legislation with EU Acquis by targeting economic criteria, and economic and monetary union